Spiritual Life Organizations

 Association for Religious Diversity

-The Emory & Henry Association for Religious Diversity is an organization that strives to make the issues of religious equality in the world known to the student body of the college ARD sponsors several Interfaith prayer services, lyceums, co-exist campfires, and an annual Passover Seder.
+The Emory & Henry Association for Religious Diversity is an organization that strives to make the issues of religious equality in the world known to the student body of the college ARD sponsors several Interfaith prayer services, lyceums, Sacred Sparks, co-exist campfires, and an annual Passover Seder.
 ARD also strives to diversify the religious interactions of the average student at EHC, and to promote inter-religious understanding and acceptance.

 Campus Christian Fellowship (CCF)

 Campus Christian Fellowship (CCF) gathers as part of Family Dinner Night every Tuesday at 6:00 for a home-cooked meal and devotions.
 Drop in any Tuesday evening to experience a sense of family.

 When & Where: Tuesdays at 6:00 PM in Memorial Chapel Fellowship Hall.

 Expedition meets with Campus Christian Fellowship (CCF) and Kerygma as part of Family Dinner Night on Tuesday evenings in the Fellowship Hall of Memorial Chapel at 7pm.
 Students will enjoy a home-cooked meal a devotion, program, or discussion.
 Expedition programs help students think about tough questions regarding Christianity and the Bible.
 Through close fellowship with peers and religious leaders from the area, Expedition seeks to help students better understand their religious beliefs, as well as the beliefs of others.

 When & Where: Tuesdays in Fellowship Hall of Memorial Chapel at 6PM.

 Contact: Sam Caudill at